On $k$-clusters of high-intensity random geometric graphs: Overview

 Some limiting regimes have been considered already.
 In the {\em thermodynamic} limiting regime with $n r^d $ held constant, $K_{k,r}(\X_n)$ is known to grow proportionately to $n$, with a strong law of large numbers (LLN) (see \cite[Theorem 3.15]{Pen03}) and there are central limit theorems (CLTs) both for $K_{k,r}(\X_n)$ (see \cite[Theorem 3.14]{Pen03}) and for $K_{k,r}(\Po_n)$ (see \cite[Theorem 3.11]{Pen03}).
 There is also a strong LLN for $K_{k,r}(\X_n)$ in the {\em sparse} regime with $nr^d \to 0$, subject to some further conditions on $r(n)$; see \cite[Theorem 3.19]{Pen03}.
 Within the sparse regime, when $n(nr^d)^{(k-1)} \to \infty$ but $n(nr^d)^{k} \to 0$, a CLT for $K_{k,r}(\X_n)$ can be derived from \cite[Theorem 3.5]{Pen03} and the fact that the second condition implies that the number of components of order larger than $k$ vanishes, in probability.
 In fact the results in \cite{Pen03} are stated for the number of components isomorphic to some specified connected graph $\Gamma$, but results for $K_{k,r}(\X_n)$ or $K_{k,r}(\Po_n)$ can then be obtained by summing over all possible $\Gamma$ with $k$ vertices.
+More recently, \cite{HO23} gives a large deviations principle for the $k$-component count in the sparse regime when also $n(nr^d)^{k-1} \to \infty$.

 In the {\em logarithmic regime} we take $n \theta r^d = b \log n$ for some constant $b$, where $\theta$ denotes the volume of the unit radius ball in $\RR^d$.
 Provided $d \ge 2$ and $b$ exceeds the critical value $b_c = (2-2/d) \vol(A)$ (where $\vol$ denotes Lebesgue measure), it is known that with probability tending to 1 as $n \to \infty$, $G(\X_n,r) $ is fully connected so that $K_{k,r}(\X_n)=0$ (see \cite[Theorem 13.7]{Pen03}).